 INTRODUCTION:

-The role of working memory (WM) during complex spoken sentence processing is self-evident: due to the transient nature of speech, listeners must retain the component acoustic forms in their memories until they are processed.
-This aspect becomes even more important during syntactical processing of more complex sentences.
+The role of working memory (WM) during spoken sentence processing is self-evident: due to the transient nature of speech, listeners must retain the component acoustic forms in their memories until they are processed.
+This aspect becomes even more important during processing of syntactically complex sentences.
 Assigning syntactic relations to words in complex sentences involves performing computational operations on items retained in memory for short periods of time, resulting in a higher memory demand.
 However, how the WM system is involved in spoken sentence processing is controversial.

 This controversy involves two major disagreements: some researchers argue that a single WM system exists that is used for all verbal tasks1,2—in other words, syntactic processing relies on the same memory resources used by more general cognitive processes.
 This is the single-resource model.
 Others have claimed that determining the meaning of a sentence based on its syntactic structure involves a specialized WM system separate from that used for other verbal tasks3,4.
 In this vein, syntactic processing is modular.
 This is the separate-sentence-interpretation resource model.